cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 it?

 I won't present again the `lazy_static` crate.
-Mr. Tolnay is too much known for that and that post would be anachronistic. ...
+Mr. Tolnay is too much famous and that post would be anachronistic. ...
 I just want to know, why is that lib so powerful?

 Going through the library, I found one thing, the heart of the lib.
 The